 - Submit the plan to the relevant portfolio manager (e.g. HOS or Director) or university committee to gain approval.

 (c) Wherever possible, include the action plan or components of the plan in operational plans for the various areas of the University that have responsibilities for specific actions.

 3.6 Phase 6: Evaluate and review

 (a) Meet to discuss and evaluate the effectiveness of the benchmarking exercise, including how the process could be improved.

-An annual report on benchmarking activity will be provided by the Office of the Pro Vice-Chancellor (International and Quality) to the Academic Board.
+An annual report on benchmarking activity will be provided by the Quality Office to the Academic Board.

 5. Records management